alexconerly/PyBer/README.md

 ## Results:

 As a result of the analysis, it is clear that city type (urban, suburban, or rural) had an affect on the totals and averages regarding fares, rides, and drivers.
 For instance, the average fare, both per ride and per driver, were lower in the urban cities than otherwise.
-On the other hand, the urban cities had more total drivers and riders overall which produced more total revenue in fares than rural and suburban cities combined.
+On the other hand, the urban cities had more total drivers and total riders overall which produced more total revenue in fares than rural and suburban cities combined.
 Interestingly, the rural areas produced the highest fare per driver.
 Also, the urban cities were unique in that they exhibited more total drivers than total rides.
+Urban cities also had the lowest average fare per ride and rural cities had the highest.

 -----------------------------------------------